 Karen Grigsby Bates, on NPR's Code Switch team said...
 There is often, for those of us who are a certain age, the Easter outfit.
 You know, your shiny patent leather shoes and your dress with too many crinolines underneath it and - even little kids had hats.
 I had Easter hats when I was little.

+Today many women still continue this tradition using Easter as a time to show off the new, members of the Royal Family especially like to carry on this tradition!
 "For a while, Easter bonnets sort of fell out of vogue —it became more of a day for the children — but last year and this year, I've seen the resurgence of that tradition," says Song, who owns Detroit-based Mr. Song Millinery.

 "I think there has been in the last year more presence of hats in magazines, and on TV, and I believe that these leave an impression on people.
 The fashion industry had disregarded this whole sector of fashion.
 But everybody just woke up to the fact that there's that head that we have to deal with all the time. … And anybody who wears hats, they'll tell you it completes an outfit."